rse/npm-install-fetch/README.md

 -----

-This [Node.js](https://nodejs.org) module provides an API and CLI for fetching external resources during the `install` step of the Node Package Manager (NPM).
-It is intended to let large NPM modules have a small NPM module distribution size, as the NPM registry dislikes too large (more than a few MB) distribution tarballs (mainly because it keeps all versions of an NPM module and this way it would get flooded with a massive amount of data).
+This [Node.js](https://nodejs.org) module provides an API and CLI for automatically fetching external resources during the `install` step of the Node Package Manager (NPM).
+It is primarily intended to let large NPM modules have a small NPM module distribution size, as the NPM registry dislikes too large (more than a few MB) distribution tarballs (mainly because it keeps all versions of an NPM module and this way it would get flooded with a massive amount of data).

 Installation
 ------------